 New Tech Improves Results

 There are three primary areas where retailers must focus on staying ahead of their competition and consumer demands.
-They are improving the shopping experience, streamlining merchant processes and updating security.
-When choosing a new technology, consider how it can improve one of these areas of your business.
+They are improving the shopping experience, streamlining merchant processes, and updating security.
+When choosing new technology, consider how it can improve one of these areas of your business.

 Making Shopping Easier

 In a recent survey of 300 companies, 62% of them cited customer experience as a competitive differentiator.
 Here are a few of the evolving technologies consumers are embracing.